-The PUCO should use its emergency authority to protect consumers now.
-The PUCO should modify its order allowing Columbia to resume service disconnections for nonpayment on July 29, 2020 and order Columbia to continue the moratorium against disconnections for nonpayment, for a reasonable time after the formal declared emergency ends.
+The PUCO should use its emergency authority to protect consumers now by modifying the Transition Plan Order in response to worsening of the coronavirus pandemic in Ohio.
+The PUCO should modify its order allowing Dominion to resume service disconnections for nonpayment on August 3, 2020 and order Dominion to continue the moratorium against disconnections for nonpayment, for a reasonable time after the formal declared emergency ends.

-ASSIGNMENT OF ERROR NO. 2: The PUCO erred by permitting Columbia to resume assessing late fees, reconnection fees, and delinquent charges on consumers beginning July 29, 2020.
+ASSIGNMENT OF ERROR NO. 2: The PUCO erred by permitting Dominion to resume assessing late fees, reconnection fees, and delinquent charges on consumers beginning mid-October 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to waive these charges until a reasonable period of time after the declared emergency has ended.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and waive these charges until a reasonable time after the declared emergency has ended.

-Columbia's consumers need help in these difficult times.
-However, the PUCO approved Columbia's plan to resume collecting late fees, reconnection fees, and arrearages from consumers beginning July 29, 2020.13 The PUCO justified approving Columbia's proposal because Columbia will offer customers a one-ninth payment plan and a waiver of reconnection deposits until November 1, 2020.14 The PUCO's decision is premature and unreasonable and should be modified, in accordance with its emergency powers under R.C.
-4909.16, to waive these charges until a reasonable time after the emergency has ended.
+Dominion's consumers need help in these difficult times.
+However, the PUCO approved Dominion's plan to resume collecting late fees, reconnection fees, and arrearages from consumers beginning in mid-October to coincide with the Winter reconnect order.
+18 The PUCO should modify its order, in accordance with its emergency powers under R.C.
+4909.16, to waive late fees, reconnection fees and delinquent amounts until a reasonable time after the emergency has ended to provide consumers with additional protection now that the pandemic is getting worse in Ohio.
+Forcing some of the neediest customers in this state to pay late fees or other reconnection fees in order to maintain their essential utility service during the pandemic is unreasonable.